1. CLI Reference

 note

-Ampt now supports the Lambda Container Packaging format when building and deploying applications.
-This allows bundled application code to exceed the standard 250MB limit imposed by Lambda functions.
-This feature is currently in BETA and supports bundled application sizes up to 2GB.
+Ampt supports the Lambda Container Packaging format when building and deploying applications.
+This allows bundled application code to exceed the standard 250MB limit imposed by Lambda functions, supporting bundled application sizes up to 2GB.

 To deploy your application using the container packaging format, simply add --container to the deploy command when you are deploying a new environment.
 This only needs to be done the first time you deploy an environment and may take a few minutes to complete.